Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 It's also a reasonable price.
 Not cheap, but not extravagantly expensive.
 Plus, a generous sleep trial means there's plenty of opportunity to test out if it's for you before you commit.
 All in all, if you're a side sleeper who always sleeps on your side, this is my top recommendation.
 If you're a side sleeper who changes sleeping position in the night, read on.

-Best pillow for side *and* back sleepers
+Best pillow for side sleepers with neck pain

 Specifications